wdkq2/slide_explainer_app_advanced/README.md

 differences in text length; this advanced version uses a hybrid approach that combines semantic, visual, and structural cues to identify topic boundaries and detect near‑duplicate slides.
-It then summarises the unique pages and writes the results to Google Docs.
+It then summarises the unique pages and writes the results to a document in Google Drive when run in Google Colab.

 ## Key Improvements